Skip to main content

 Step Two: Consider Alternate Programs

-As a student on the waitlist, you can choose to remain on the waitlist for your program.
-You can also consider reapplying to another program that currently has space available, to increase your chances of admission.
+As a student on the waitlist, you may choose to remain on the waitlist for your program.
+You may also consider reapplying to another program that currently is accepting new applications.

 Since we know all of our programs are amazing, we encourage you to consider reapplying to another program - it may not be what you initially envisioned, but if you are open to new possibilities we are confident that you will have a great experience no matter where you go.

-As you consider other programs, we encourage you to seek advice from your Academic Advisor, Financial Aid Advisor and family.
+As you consider other programs, we encourage you to seek advice from your Academic Advisor, Financial Aid Advisor, healthcare professionals, and family.
 The IP Ambassadors are also a great resource to help you learn more about alternate programs.

 As always, we are available to meet with you and answer your questions.
 Our goal is to help you go abroad!